NightKey/smdb-logger/README.md

-# Server monitoring Discord bot Logger
+# Server monitoring Discord Bot Logger

+This is a logger used by the [Server Monitoring Discord Bot](https://github.com/NightKey/Server-monitoring-discord-bot) and every module created for it by me.

 ## Possible log formats: